 "Family studies have consistently demonstrated that anorexia nervosa runs in families," Cynthia Bulik wrote in her study, "The Genetics of Anorexia Nervosa," published in 2007 in the journal Annual Review of Nutrition.

-Dr. Walter Kaye of the University of California, San Diego, one of the country's top eating-disorder researchers, thinks too much blame has been placed on thin fashion models and other media images.
+Dr. Walter Kaye of the University of California, San Diego, an eating-disorder researcher, thinks too much blame has been placed on thin fashion models and other media images.

 "People have long been blaming families and the media, but eating disorders are biological illnesses, and better treatments will come from more biologically based approaches," Kaye told Scientific American Mind magazine in June 2008.